1NTRO4/crypto_news/README.md

-# Sentiment analysis of cryptocurrency news headline using a finetuned Distilbert Model.
+# Sentiment Analysis of Cryptocurrency News Headline using a Fine-Tuned Distilbert Model.